Adult Programs at Your Location

 The Joy of Birding

-Did you know that bird watching is the number one recreational activity in the United States?
+Birding is the number one recreational activity in the United States.
 Over 50 million people consider themselves bird watchers and enthusiasts.
+It is a wonderful pastime for both beginners and experts.
+Spring is the highlight of the migration season in the United States with songbirds returning north from across the hemisphere.
 Our presentation engages participants with beautiful images and sounds of local birds.
-We cover ways to encourage and assist birds who might visit our yard.
+We highlight species found during this season and also discuss ways to encourage and assist birds who might visit our yard.
 We also play a fun word association game that correlates pictures of a bird with their namesake.
-For a grand finale, we finish the presentation with a visit from one of our beautiful live owls.
+The audience will come away with a greater understanding and appreciation of birds in our own backyards. *Note: Pending availability, the program can include a visit from one of our beautiful live owls for an additional $50 fee (total cost $200).

 Mammals Have Fur